 Do you have paid internships?

-Most of our internships are unpaid; however, in 2021 we expanded our Internship program to include a limited amount of paid internships.
-Please check our job board and/or contact the Volunteer Coordinator for more information.
+Most of our internships are unpaid; however, in 2021, we expanded our internship program to include a limited amount of paid internships.
+Please check our Current Openings and/or contact the BRAVE Volunteer Coordinator at (321) 633‐2031 or email BRAVE@BrevardFL.gov for more information.